-Participants in community engagement will be representative of the persons and groups affected by the matter We will endeavour to identify stakeholders at the commencement of all relevant projects and determine the level to which different groups may be affected by decisions We will encourage and support the inclusion of a diverse range of perspectives and ensure the consideration of all relevant interests including minority groups such as people with diverse gender identities and those belonging to socially, culturally and linguistically diverse communities We will encourage and support the inclusion of First Nations stakeholders and organisations within Central Goldfields Shire and our sphere of influence We will select communication methods which ensure relevant parties are informed about engagement activities and opportunities to influence Council decisions Participants in community engagement are entitled to reasonable support to enable meaningful and informed engagement We will reduce physical, social and cultural barriers to participation We will practice cultural safety with First Nations stakeholders and organisations We will consider the needs and perspectives of all groups that may want to be involved in the process We will seek to obtain the views of a broad cross section of the community, especially when there is a quiet majority We will allow sufficient time for review of information and participation in varied engagement activities Participants in community engagement are informed of the ways in which the community engagement process will influence Council decision making We recognise the International Association for Public Participation (IAP2) as the international standard for effective community engagement We will identify the appropriate level of engagement according to the IAP2 framework We will inform participants of the level of influence they will have, and identify the negotiable and non negotiable elements of any community engagement process We will articulate how community perspectives will be incorporated into decision making and the nature of decisions to be made Share what has been learnt and what actions or decisions have resulted from an engagement process
+7 Participants in community engagement will have access to objective, relevant and timely information to inform their participation We will ensure the community has the information necessary to participate meaningfully in the engagement activities.
+We will endeavour to provide information that is objective, relevant, timely and easy to understand Participants in community engagement will be representative of the persons and groups affected by the matter We will endeavour to identify stakeholders at the commencement of all relevant projects and determine the level to which different groups may be affected by decisions.
+We will encourage and support the inclusion of a diverse range of perspectives and ensure the consideration of all relevant interests including minority groups such as people with diverse gender identities and those belonging to socially, culturally, and linguistically diverse communities.
+We will encourage and support the inclusion of First Nations stakeholders and organisations within Central Goldfields Shire and our sphere of influence.
+We will select communication methods which ensure relevant parties are informed about engagement activities and opportunities to influence Council decisions Participants in community engagement, are entitled to reasonable support to enable meaningful and informed engagement We will reduce physical, social, and cultural barriers to participation.
+We will practice cultural safety with First Nations stakeholders and organisations.
+We will consider the needs and perspectives of all groups that may want to be involved in the process.
+We will seek to obtain the views of a broad cross section of the community, especially when there is a quiet majority.
+We will allow sufficient time for reviewing information and participation in varied engagement activities.
+We will endeavour to produce accessible content for those who need it Participants in community engagement are informed of the ways in which the community engagement process will influence Council decision making We recognise the International Association for Public Participation (IAP2) as the international standard for effective community engagement.
+We will identify the appropriate level of engagement according to the IAP2 framework.
+We will inform participants of the level of influence they will have and identify the negotiable and non-negotiable elements of any community engagement process.
+We will articulate how community perspectives will be incorporated into decision making and the nature of decisions to be made.
+Share what has been learnt and what actions or decisions have resulted from an engagement process